allie-burns/2021_Silva_NatureNeuroscience/README.md

 		- Align photometry (dF/Fo from Igor) and freezing data (raw data from TSE freezing detection software)
 		- Plot overlay of photometry and freezing data for full duration of experiment
 		- Plot average photometry output for 2 seconds surrounding the end of freezing bouts
-	 - `PhotometryAnalysis_byMouse.R`: Calculate the average freezing statistics for each animal in each phase
+	 - `PhotometryAnalysis_byMouse.R`:  Calculate the photometry patterns during freezing for each animal in each phase
 	 - `PhotometryIntegralAnalysis.R`: Calculate signal power for photometry output

 ## Image Analysis